-The powerful, handy Kärcher spray extraction cleaners tackle all your textile surfaces and dissolve and remove dirt in a single pass.
-With powerful suction turbines for unrivalled low residual moisture, this steam cleaner is perfect for Floor coverings and carpets Upholstery, Office chairs, Passenger seats.
+Floor coverings, upholstery, office chairs and passenger seats – the powerful, handy Kärcher spray extraction cleaners clean all textile surfaces and dissolve and remove dirt in a single pass.
+With powerful suction turbines for unrivalled low residual moisture.

 Kärcher carpet cleaning machines economically clean large areas of carpet deep into the pile.
 They are suitable for conventional spray extraction as well as a new intermediate cleaning process.

 To understand how spray extraction & deep carpet cleaning machines work, we first must have some knowledge of the different types of textile cleaning.